 Here is a step by step guide on how to become a CFA charterholder:

-To enroll for the CFA Program, a candidate must meet one of the following requirements:
+To enroll in the CFA Program, a candidate must meet one of the following requirements:

 Apart from the academic and professional requirements, candidates should also have an international travel passport, meet the professional conduct admission criteria, and live in a participating country.
 Candidates should be prepared to take the exams in English because it is the only language in which exams are conducted.

-To become a CFA, a candidate needs to pass all the three levels sequentially.
-CFA exams test core financial and technical knowledge on topics like Financial reporting analysis, Ethics, Quantitative analysis, Fixed income analysis, Equity Investment, Economics, Corporate Finance, Portfolio management and wealth planning, Derivatives and Alternative Investments.
-Level I of the exam is conducted in June as well as December whereas Level II and Level III are conducted once a year in June.
-On an average, candidates report investing over 300 hours of study for successfully passing each level.
+To become a CFA, a candidate needs to pass all three levels sequentially.
+CFA exams test core financial and technical knowledge on topics like Financial reporting analysis, Ethics, Quantitative analysis, Fixed income analysis, Equity Investment, Economics, Corporate Finance, Portfolio management and wealth planning, Derivatives, and Alternative Investments.
+2021 onwards, Level l of the exam will be conducted four times per year whereas Level II and Level III will be conducted twice per year. whereas Level II and Level III are conducted once a year in June.
+On average, candidates report investing over 300 hours of study for successfully passing each level.
 While some professionals prepare for the exams while working, others plan for concentrated study.
 From 2021, all CFA exams will be conducted in computer-based mode.

 To obtain the charter, a candidate is required to complete 48 months of relevant work experience before, during, or after taking the exams.
 Experience requirements for obtaining the charter are stricter than those for entering the program.
 Experience must be directly related to the investment decision-making process or a work product that informs or adds value to that process.
 You can fill a questionnaire that is available on the CFA Institute website that will help you assess whether you qualify with the work experience requirements of the institute.